Tsuyoshi Domoto

 Tsuyoshi Domoto (堂本 剛, Dōmoto Tsuyoshi) is a Japanese idol, singer, songwriter, actor, and television personality.
 Along with Koichi Domoto (with whom he has no blood-relation), he is a member of Domoto, which is a Japanese duo under the management of Starto Entertainment (formerly of Johnny & Associates) and the record holder of Guinness World Records for having the record of the most consecutive number-one singles since their debut single.

-Biography
+Early life

 Domoto was born in Nara.
 He has a sister, older by six years.

-On June 28, 2017, Domoto was hospitalized after experiencing sudden deafness.
-Although he's been treated, Domoto will never recover fully.
-He has been using earphones when appearing in music programs because of it.